freshtonic/lazylet/README.md

       Let viaEnv: -> env.foo
       expect(env.viaThis).to.eql 'foo'
       expect(-> env.viaEnv).to.throwException (e) ->
-        expect(e).to.equal "illegal attempt to access the Let environment in the definition of 'viaEnv'"
+        expect(e.message).to.equal "illegal attempt to access the Let environment in the definition of 'viaEnv'"

 ```